Inzhenerka/docs.getdbt.tech/website/docs/faqs/Project_ref/indirectly-reference-upstream-model.md

 Then:

 - In Explorer, only directly referenced public models (`upstream_b` in this case) appear.
-Expanded upstream lineage might be available in the future.
 - In the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) lineage view, however, `upstream_a` (the indirect dependency) _will_ appear because the dbt Cloud dynamically resolves the full dependency graph.

 This behavior makes sure that Explorer only shows the immediate dependencies available to that specific project.